ksilin/cluster-resilience-dash/README.md

 Even more than the algorithm, the data influences the effectiveness of compression.
 Textual data compresses very well, while binary data may not.

-Compression happens on batch level, so
+Compression happens on batch level, so larger batches

 Please note, that despite higher compression rates with textual messages, binary encoding with compression are generally still significantly more space-efficient.